PTSD Treatment with EMDR Psychotherapy

 What is Post-Traumatic Stress Disorder (PTSD)?

-However, some people experience the most horrifying trauma imaginable but eventually, after the initial shock has worn off, they gradually return to health and remain healthy.
+Notably, some people experience the most horrifying trauma imaginable but eventually, after the initial shock has worn off, they gradually return to health and remain healthy.
 Others experience a comparably mild stressful event which is sufficient to produce a full-blown disorder.
 Therefore some time needs to elapse to give our innate self-healing system a chance to do its job.
 When it’s clear that it’s not going to then it’s time to seek help.
-Be aware though that symptoms can occur months or even years later: therefore the 4 week guideline must be tempered with common sense.
+Be aware though that symptoms can occur months or even years later: therefore the 4 week guideline must be tempered with common sense and you should seek help if you feel you need it.

-Experiences triggering the PTSD can be anything disturbing and extremely unpleasant outside of normal experience which could be as varied as the London bombings in July 2005, incidents in the war in Afghanistan, or the Hillsborough football stadium disaster.
+Experiences triggering the PTSD can be anything disturbing and extremely unpleasant outside of normal experience which could be as varied as the London and Manchester bombings, incidents in the war in Afghanistan, or the Hillsborough football stadium disaster.
 These can have a lasting effect on you especially if you are actually present during these disasters.

 Just as in any other traumatic experience there are any number of traumatic events which may trigger PTSD: